tomzyzhu/Home-Security-Identifier-Java/README.md

 # Home-Security-Identifier-Java (WATSecure)
 A project constructed from APIs at Hack the North 2018, a hackathon at Waterloo, Ontario.
-Uses OpenCV to project and save images, which sent to an image recognition AI in the IBM Watson Cloud.
-The intent was to implement this software to provide a good way to send a text to one's phone when someone uses one's doorbell or when something triggers a motion sensor, as well as providing an image and an AI produced suggestion of who it is at the door.
+Uses OpenCV to project and save images, which are sent to an image recognition AI in the IBM Watson Cloud to predict who is in the picture and sends a text message to a phone number using Twilio's API.
+The intent was to provide a good way to send a text to one's phone when someone uses a doorbell or when something triggers a motion sensor, as well as providing an image and an AI produced suggestion of who it is at the door.
 No actual product exists, only the working project files.
+The text message function has been disabled, but the function is included in the project files because the Twilio API subscription expired.

+A project in collaboration with Kouthar Waled, Alex Bakker, and Youssef Mohamed.

 Demo from the hackathon: https://devpost.com/software/watsecure-io